GSA/innovation.gov/pages/toolkit/toolkit-innovators.md

 ---
 layout: toolkit-subpage
 title: Engage Innovators and Outside Government
-description: Lorem ipsum dolor sit amet,
+description: Pathways to engage innovators inside and outside of government through public-private partnerships, startup engagement, prizes and challenges, and citizen science and crowdsourcing.
 vertical: innovators
 permalink: /toolkit/innovators/
 summary: 'Learn more about Innovation.gov and the Better Government Movement'
-banner-heading: The Better Government Toolkit Lorem ipsum dolor sit amet, consectetur adipiscing.
+banner-heading: The Better Government Toolkit provides approaches, policies, and resources to build a better government through innovation.
 class: innovators-background
 ---